lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 #2.
 For installation on an existed Cluster, please reference Appendix 2

-LiCO support installing Web server on an existed cluster, but it still needs to meet some minimum requirements, please reference Appendix 2 for more information.
+LiCO supports installing Web server on an existed cluster, but it still needs to meet some minimum requirements, please reference Appendix 2 for more information.

 #3.
 Config IMM IP and create IPMI account for nodes in cluster